AboladeTikristi/LITA_DataAnalysis_Project-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ### Exploratoration of Sales Data Table
 ---
-This Column in the Table includes the:
+The Columns in this Table includes the:
 - OrderId
 - Customer Id
 - Product